Jerry Jones: Personal life

 In March 2022, Jones was served with legal action by a 25-year-old woman who claimed that he is her biological father.
 The woman is the daughter of a former airline employee that Jones met in Little Rock, Arkansas.
 Jones has paid nearly $3 million to the woman and her mother, which included the woman's full tuition at Southern Methodist University and a $70,000 Range Rover on her 16th birthday.
 Requests for money and other expenses exceeded the amount that Jones agreed to pay in the trust agreement between the parties by nearly $1 million over the years, including $33,000 for a "Sweet 16" birthday party, which was featured on the reality TV show Big Rich Texas.
+On February 29, 2024, a court decision required Jones to undergo a paternity test concerning the woman's claim.

-In November 2022, a 1957 photo surfaced depicting a 14-year-old Jerry Jones witnessing an argument where White students attempted to prevent six African-American students from entering North Little Rock High School in Arkansas.
+In November 2022, a 1957 photo surfaced depicting a 14-year-old Jones witnessing an argument where White students attempted to prevent six African-American students from entering North Little Rock High School in Arkansas.
 North Little Rock was beginning to integrate in 1957.
 Despite the school's head football coach ordering the team (which Jones was a part of) to stay away from such scenes, Jones said he was there as a curious bystander.
 Jones also stated: "I don't know that I or anybody anticipated or had a background of knowing what was involved.
 It was more a curious thing."
 Jones has expressed regret in not doing more to help the Black students feel more accepted at Little Rock.

+In 2025, Jones donated $1 million to MAGA Inc., a super PAC that supports Donald Trump.

+In August 2025, Jones revealed that he was diagnosed with stage 4 cancer in 2010.